Donald Trump More Unpopular Than Ever As American Public Slams The President In Latest Polls

-According to the latest public polling conducted by the Washington Post and ABC News, most Americans think President Donald Trump is doing an abysmal job as Commander-in-Chief, with almost all of his measures receiving high disapproval scores.
+According to the latest public polling conducted by the Washington Post and ABC News, most Americans think President Donald Trump is doing an abysmal job as commander in chief, with almost all of his measures receiving high disapproval scores.

 With tensions between the U.S. and North Korea continuing to escalate, two-thirds of Americans are opposed to preemptive military action against Pyongyang.
 Moreover, the poll found that the majority of participants do not trust Trump to handle the response to Kim Jong-un’s agitations and threats, decidedly preferring military generals to take charge instead of the president.